-Work on the new building for the Forest Hills branch the Corn Exchange Bank is progressing rapidly and a announced that the company will occupy it about Dec
+Work on the new building for the Forest Hills branch of the Corn Exchange Bank is progressing rapidly and it is announced that the company will occupy it about Dec.
+1.

-LOST-White silver mounted eye glasses in case ward.
+LOST-White silver mounted eye glasses in case.
+Reward.
 Boulevard 6565.